 Botswana's High Court Rules Homosexuality Is Not A Crime

-Botswana's High Court has thrown out a decades-old law that made it a crime to have sex with someone of the same gender, in a landmark ruling that activists quickly welcomed.
-The ban on same-sex relations had carried the threat of a seven-year prison sentence.
+Botswana's High Court has thrown out a colonial-era law that criminalized same-sex relations in a landmark ruling lauded by activists.
+People who broke the law had faced the threat of a seven-year prison sentence.

-The case was brought by a young activist who said Botswana's society had changed since the ban was enacted; on Tuesday, the court agreed.
+The case was brought by a young activist who said Botswana's society had changed since sections of the country's penal code were enacted, banning the "carnal knowledge of any person against the order of nature."
+On Tuesday, the court agreed.

 "A democratic society is one that embraces tolerance, diversity and open-mindedness," Justice Michael Leburu said, according to CNN.
 Discussing the broad costs of discrimination, he added, "Societal inclusion is central to ending poverty and fostering shared prosperity."